-In my goal to Accomplish Literally Any-Fucking-ThingTM, I’ve tried making lists.
+In my goal to Accomplish Literally Any-Damn-ThingTM, I’ve tried making lists.
 They sit there, taunting me.
 I’ve tried writing, which is now an exercise in staring at a digital page as if magic words will jump from pre-January-26-me onto it.
 I think to myself…how can I perform so poorly at not being awesome?
-And why is not being awesome so fucking hard?
+And why is not being awesome so hard?
 It should be the easiest thing ever!

 In the midst of my jumbled Bigfoot/sandwich/mojo metaphors, my husband put on a TV show called Ted Lasso.
 Starring Jason Sudeikis (meh), in a truly horrible mustache (urgh), about British football (yawn).

 Joke’s on me — this brilliant show made me cry.
-Because in all my self-flagellation about losing my mojo and grieving and struggling to just get through a damn day without my hair catching on fire, I could not for the life of me figure out what had left me: belief.
+Because in all my self-flagellation about losing my mojo and grieving and struggling to just get through a single day without my hair catching on fire, I could not for the life of me figure out what had left me: belief.